 Seriously, what could be more easy than spraying on a coat of paint to give a tired piece a new lease on life?
 It takes only a few minutes to spray and about an hour for each coat to cure.

 I love how the vibrancy of this color adds that special pop to my flea market decor.

 Makes you want to go out and find something to spray paint, doesn’t it? tee hee hee.

 Notice that tufted green cushion came off that vanity stool I showed you earlier?
 Nothing goes to waste around here!

 You can’t go wrong with flea market finds.
 If you like the eclectic vintage style, it gives you ample opportunity to change-up your decor for a few bucks.

-If you’re crushing the magazine rack, you can find it available in my shop – though I’m secretly hoping it doesn’t sell!
+If you’re crushing the magazine rack, you can find it available in my shop (SOLD) – though I’m secretly hoping it doesn’t sell!
 Now to find another piece to give new life.

 Flea markets, garage sales, and thrift stores are full of potential.
-Take a minute a look past the blah and think SPRAY PAINT.
+Likewise, take a minute a look past the blah and think SPRAY PAINT.
 I know you’ll have fun too!
 Feel free to submit your own prodigal pieces by clicking the tab in the menu up top.
 I’d love to see what you’ve been up to!